tilezen/vector-datasource/docs/layers.md

 The [Mapzen vector tile service](https://mapzen.com/projects/vector-tiles) provides worldwide basemap coverage sourced from [OpenStreetMap](www.openstreetmap.org) and other open data projects, updated daily as a free & shared service.

-Data is organized into several layers, grouped into an `all` layer comprising the elements typically used for base map rendering.
-This is a simplified view of OpenStreetMap data for easier consumption, with common tags often condensed into a single `kind` field as noted below.
+Data is organized into several thematic layers, each of which is named, for example; `buildings`, `pois`, and `water`.
+A selection of these layers are typically used for base map rendering, and are provided under the short-hand name `all`.
+Each layer includes a simplified view of OpenStreetMap data for easier consumption, with common tags often condensed into a single `kind` field as noted below.

 Need help displaying vector tiles in a map?
 We have several [examples](display-tiles.md) using Mapzen vector tiles to style in your favorite graphics library including Tangram, Mapbox GL, D3, and Hoverboard.